Hungary's Orban under fire as virus second wave bites - RFI

 A shift in government policy as well as a complacent population are to blame, according to experts.

-"After the initial fright, a second wave did not provoke fear in the population, so we were much less disciplined," a Budapest medical university head Bela Merkely told local media last week.
+"After the initial fright, a second wave did not provoke fear in the population, so we were much less disciplined," a Budapest medical university chief, Bela Merkely, told local media last week.

 One minister was spotted on a yacht in Croatia while the ruling Fidesz party's spokesman caught the virus at a large summer party he hosted.